-You must become a member of the school in order for us to release the Scholarship to you and for the reward to be agreed.
+You must become a member in order for us to release the Scholarship to you and for the reward to be agreed and granted.
 Failure to become a member will result in a withdrawal of the offer.
 You will receive the same benefits as any standard member.